 Can I Recover Damages If I’m Being Blamed for Causing a Dog Bite in Florida?

-Under Florida’s comparative negligence laws, a victim’s settlement or verdict can be reduced if they share some of the blame for an accident.
+Under Florida’s modified comparative negligence laws, a victim’s settlement or verdict can be reduced if they share some of the blame for an accident.
+A victim that is mostly responsible for the dog bite will not be entitled to damages.
 Dog bite laws follow the same rule.

 If you’re accused of provoking the dog to bite, a percentage of the fault will be allocated to you.
 Your final settlement or verdict will be reduced by that percentage – so that you only take home part of the money you’re awarded.
 Your settlement may also be reduced or denied if you were trespassing at the time of the injury.